Speech on Friendship

 There are any numbers of friendships that have stood the test of history; we have all read about Alexander and his companion or for that matter, his horse Bucephalus whom he valued more than any human being.
 So what is it that compels us to form friendships, no matter where we go?
 Simply put, it is part of our genetic heritage where we have long considered the value of friendships and the fact that friends are often the first ones to lend a helping hand, much more than loved ones.
 It is these friendships that one forms during the formative years that tend to come along with us; take a look around, see how many friends you have with the exception of virtual friends.
 And now, determine how long you have known them and you should soon see that all these friends have certain common traits in common and the ones you have known for long are often the ones who care the most about you – well at least, they care enough to value your companionship and to stay in touch.

-See Also: Speech on Experiencing Bereavement
+See Also: Speech on Help the Elderly

 The fact remains that no one exists in a vacuum and that’s certainly true when it comes to our society; the need for friendship or companionship is so great that you are even compelled to form a bond with animals to compensate for the lack of human friends.
 This is indicative of the fact that we are all sociable animals and are programmed to seek like-minded individuals to form a bond, a connection that also acts as a safety net against internal and external dangers.